aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-entities/chart-series/_index.md

 }
 ```

-## **Clear Specific Chart Series Data Points Data**
+## **Clear Specific Data Points' Data**
-Aspose.Slides for .NET provides a simple API to clear specific chart series **DataPoints** data.
-To clear specific chart series **DataPoints** data, please follow the steps below:
+Aspose.Slides for .NET allows you to clear the `DataPoints` data for a specific chart series this way:

-- Create an instance of Presentation class and load the desired presentation.
+1. Create an instance of the [Presentation](http://www.aspose.com/api/net/slides/aspose.slides/presentation) class.
-- Obtain the reference of a slide by using its Index
+2. Obtain the reference of a slide through its index.
-- Obtain the reference of a chart by using its Index
+3. Obtain the reference of a chart through its index.
-- Iterate through all the **DataPoints** of chart and set **XValue** and **YValue** to null.
+4. Iterate through all the chart `DataPoints` and set `XValue` and `YValue` to null.
-- Remove all **DataPoints** of specific chart series
+5. Clear all`DataPoints` for specific chart series.
-- Write the modified presentation to a PPTX file
+6. Write the modified presentation to a PPTX file.

-Sample code is given below.
+This C# code demonstrates the operation:

 ```c#
 using (Presentation pres = new Presentation("TestChart.pptx"))